Crusading movement: Prelude to the First Crusade

 Four major powers dominated the Mediterranean c.
-1000: the Umayyads in Al-Andalus (Muslim Spain), the Fatimids in Egypt, the Abbasids (nominally) in the Middle East, and the Byzantine Empire.
-Within decades, all experienced serious crises, especially in the east, where climate anomalies triggered famine and instability.
-In contrast, climate change benefitted Western Europe, fuelling economic and population growth.
+1000: the Umayyads in Al-Andalus (Muslim Spain), the Fatimids in Egypt, the Abbasids (nominally) in the Middle East, and the Byzantine Empire in southeastern Europe and Anatolia.
+Within decades, all experienced serious crises, particularly in the east, where recurring droughts and cold waves triggered famine and instability.
+Climate change benefitted Western Europe, fuelling economic and population growth.
+Western cities remained comparatively small: even the largest, such as Venice and Rome, had fewer than 40,000 inhabitants.
+(Note: By comparison, the Byzantine capital, Constantinople, is estimated to have exceeded 600,000 inhabitants, while Baghdad in the Abbasid Caliphate and the Fatimid capital, Cairo, had about 500,000, and Córdoba at least 100,000.)

 Weakened by internal conflict, Al-Andalus fractured into small states, vulnerable to Christian expansion—a process called the Reconquista.
-The historian Thomas Madden describes it as "the training ground" for the crusades, blending pilgrimage with anti-Muslim warfare.
 In Egypt and Palestine, repeated failure of the Nile's floods led to famine and interreligious tension.
 In 1009, the Fatimid caliph Al-Hakim ordered the destruction of the Holy Sepulchre, (Note: A papal encyclical—allegedly issued by Pope Sergius IV after the Holy Sepulchre's destruction—states that he intended to lead a fleet east and rebuild the church, but the document is a late 11th-century forgery produced at Moissac Abbey.) though it was later rebuilt with Byzantine support.
 Meanwhile, Turkoman migrations from Central Asia destabilized the Middle East.
-The Turkoman chief Tughril I, of the Seljuk clan, seized Baghdad in 1055; his successor, Alp Arslan, defeated the Byzantines at Manzikert in 1072, opening Anatolia to Turkoman settlement.
+Their chief Tughril I, of the Seljuk clan, seized control of the Abbasid Caliphate in 1055; his successor, Alp Arslan, defeated the Byzantines at Manzikert in 1071, opening Anatolia to Turkoman settlement.

 As traditional powers declined, Italian merchants gained control of Mediterranean trade.
 The Normans, originating in northern France, conquered southern Italy and Sicily by 1091.
 Their expansion threatened papal interests, prompting Pope Leo IX to launch a military campaign against them.
-Although his campaign failed, he had promised absolution to its participants—a sign of the reform papacy's willingness to invoke spiritual incentives for warfare.
+Although his campaign failed, he had promised absolution to its participants—a sign of the papacy's willingness to invoke spiritual incentives for warfare.

-For Western warriors, warfare offered a path to land and power.
-(Note: The Hautevilles of Sicily, descended from the minor Normandian lord Tancred and his eleven sons, are a frequently cited example.)
-These ambitions often aligned with reformist popes, who granted absolution to those fighting Muslim powers in Sicily and Iberia.
+Western knights' desire for land and power aligned with increasingly assertive popes who granted absolution for campaigns against Muslim powers in Sicily and Iberia.
 (Note: Pope Alexander II offered absolution to Normans campaigning Muslim Sicily and promised remission of sins to warriors departing for Iberia.)
 As these territories were once Christian, papal attention soon turned to Palestine.
 Pope Gregory VII proposed a campaign to reclaim Jerusalem in 1074, though it never materialized.
-Two years later, disputes over papal and royal authority ignited the Investiture Controversy, reviving interest in just war theory.
+Soon, disputes over papal and royal authority ignited the Investiture Controversy, during which armed conflict renewed interest in theories of just war.
 Anselm of Lucca, a canon lawyer, compiled Augustine's writings to argue that war aimed at preventing sin could be an act of love.
 The theologian Bonizo of Sutri considered those who died in such wars martyrs.
-These ideas shaped the notion of penitential warfare: the belief that fighting for a just cause could serve as penance.
+These ideas shaped the belief that just warfare could serve as penance.